pmkays/PDS_A2_Submission/README.txt

 A2.pdf: report.

 A2.py: train the model and predict using the train.tsv, test.tsv, train_feature_engineering_nltk.tsv, and test_feature_engineering_nltk.tsv files.
-utilities.py: contains trec_evaluator ndcg scorer and an exporting function. feature_engineering_selection.py: contains feature engineering (frac_stop, cover_stop, entropy) and feature selection through hillclimbing as obtained from tutorial 6 (week 7). cv.hyperopt.py: contains a group k-folds cross validation and hyperparameter tuning through hyperopt.
+utilities.py: contains trec_eval ndcg scorer, file reader, and an export runfile function. feature_engineering_selection.py: contains feature engineering (frac_stop, cover_stop, entropy) and feature selection through hillclimbing as obtained from tutorial 6 (week 7). cv_hyperopt.py: contains group k-folds cross validation and hyperparameter tuning through hyperopt.
 This hyperopt implementation automatically uses cross validation.

-stoplist_nltk.txt: a list of stop words as obtained through the nltk study. requirements.txt: freezed requirements for reproducability. hillclimb.txt: an example of output for feature selection.
+stoplist_nltk.txt: a list of stop words as obtained through the NLTK study. requirements.txt: freezed requirements for reproducability. hillclimb.txt: an example of output for feature selection.

-test_feature_engineering_nltk.tsv: frac_stop, cover_stop and entropy calculations for train.tsv.
-This will be combined with train.tsv when reading in the data automatically. train_feature_engineering_nltk.tsv: frac_stop, cover_stop and entropy calculations for test.tsv.
+train_feature_engineering_nltk.tsv: frac_stop, cover_stop and entropy calculations for train.tsv.
+This will be combined with train.tsv when reading in the data automatically. test_feature_engineering_nltk.tsv: frac_stop, cover_stop and entropy calculations for test.tsv.
 This will be combined with test.tsv when reading in the data automatically.

-/week8: has all the trec_evaluator code needed to make the scorer work
+/week8: has all the trec_eval code needed to make the scorer work.

 RUNNING THE PROGRAM